Selected Relevant Publications and Online Resources

-This technical note provides background information on GATT Article V and then provides an overview on various implementation issues, including traffic and access rights, bilateral, regional and plurilateral agreements and transit corridor arrangements.
-It concludes by providing a number of references and tools available.
+This technical note provides background information on GATT Article V and then provides an overview

 - Clarifying Trade Costs: Maritime Transport and its Effect on Agricultural Trade (Jane Korinek and Patricia Sourdin, OECD Trade Policy Working Paper No. 92, 2009)

-- Trade and transport facilitation assessment: A practical toolkit for country implementation (World Bank, 2009)
+- Trade and transport facilitation assessment: A practical toolkit for country implementation (World Bank, 2010)

 This practical tool identifies the obstacles to the fluidity of trade supply chains.
 Taking the perspective of service delivery to traders, the TTFA assessment is founded on facts and data collected through a series of meetings and interviews with the main public and private participants to these international supply chains.
 They include customs and other border agencies, transport regulators, freight forwarders, transport operators, ports, and others.
 The toolkit helps design plans of action to improve logistics performance among its three main dimensions: infrastructure, services, and procedures and processes.
 This new edition of the toolkit provides an opportunity not only to reflect the changes in the trade environment and the need for additional features in the

 - Infrastructure’s Role in Lowering Asia’s Trade Costs (Douglas Brooks and David Hummels, Asian Development Bank Institute, 2009)